-- (a) in the case of TTHL, automatic disconnection of the generating unit(s) within the SRAS Equipment from the power system using approved tripping schemes3; - (b) start without drawing energy from the power system or, in the case of TTHL or other island-forming facilities, remain in operation after disconnection from the power system; - (c) operate at zero export load for a specified minimum period4; - (d) close onto a de-energised busbar5; - (e) supply a specified level of generation output to a Delivery Point for a specified minimum period6; - (f) control network voltage within limits to meet minimum requirements specified by AEMO, when supplying its auxiliary loads with the voltage setpoint to be controllable in the range agreed at the Delivery Point or at a specified location (steady state voltage control); - (g) provide dynamic voltage control within a range as agreed with AEMO: - (i) when supplying its auxiliary loads; - (ii) during energisation of network elements; - (iii) during restoration of load blocks and non-black start generating system auxiliaries; - (iv) within damping and settling time requirements as agreed with AEMO; and
+- (a) in the case of TTHL, automatic disconnection of the generating unit(s) within the SRAS Equipment from the power system using approved tripping schemes; - (b) start without drawing energy from the power system or, in the case of TTHL, remain in operation after disconnection from the power system; - (c) operate at zero export load for a specified minimum period; - (d) close onto a de-energised busbar; - (e) supply a specified level of generation output to a Delivery Point for a specified minimum period; - (f) control network voltage within limits to meet minimum requirements specified by AEMO, when supplying its auxiliary loads with the voltage setpoint to be controllable in the range agreed at the Delivery Point or at a specified location (steady state voltage control); - (g) control power system frequency within limits to meet minimum requirements specified by AEMO; and - (g) provide dynamic voltage control within a range of 90% to 110% of nominal voltage: - (i) when supplying its auxiliary loads; - (ii) during energisation of network elements; - (iii) during restoration of load blocks and non-black start generating system auxiliaries; - (iv) within damping and settling time requirements as agreed with AEMO; and - (v) with droop settings and accuracy requirements as agreed with AEMO; - (h) control power system frequency within limits to meet minimum requirements specified by AEMO for the following conditions: - (i) when the SRAS Equipment is the only source of controlling network frequency and as other sources of frequency control become available on a Minimum Restart Path; - (ii) when supplying its auxiliary loads or under minimum loading requirements; - (iii) during energisation of network elements; and - (iv) during restoration of load blocks; - (i) provide dynamic frequency control: - (i) when supplying its auxiliary loads or under minimum loading requirements; - (ii) during energisation of network elements; - (iii) during restoration of load blocks; - (iv) within a frequency range as agreed by AEMO within the extreme frequency excursion tolerance limits; and - (v) with droop and deadband settings (when applicable) as agreed with AEMO;

-3 Tripping schemes must be activated by sustained excessive high or low frequency excursions and, if required by AEMO, frequency rate-of-change and/or loss of synchronisation or sustained excessive low voltage excursions.
-Settings are proposed by the SRAS Provider for AEMO's approval and, in principle, should be set so the unit stays online as long as possible and trips to house load just before it would otherwise trip.
+&lt;sup>2 The tripping schemes must be able to be activated by sustained excessive high or low frequency excursions, and where required by AEMO; frequency rate-of-change and/or loss of synchronisation or sustained excessive low voltage excursions.
+Settings are proposed by the SRAS Provider for AEMO's approval and, in principle, should be set so the unit stays online as long as possible and trips to house load just before it would otherwise trip., with all-settings specified or approved by AEMO.